Home | Posts by Category

 hideResolved Proposal

-There is a patch in upstream Git to add a flag that will make the Blind Diff mergetools work more like the tools that Reuse Git’s Algorithm by splitting MERGED and overwriting LOCAL and REMOTE with each half.
+There is now a hideResolved flag in Git v2.31.0 and later that will make the Blind Diff mergetools work more like the tools that Reuse Git’s Algorithm by splitting MERGED and overwriting LOCAL and REMOTE with each half.

 Mergetools that want to display the original versions of LOCAL and REMOTE, or tools that want to use those original versions in their own conflict resolution algorithm may toggle this flag off.
 Mergetools that want the original verions of those files and the result of Git’s resolution can simply disable the flag and split MERGED themselves.